ajakubo1/CGMerger/README.md

 ## Example/Template project

 Because the tool setup is not trivial, I've created a couple of sample projects that should help anyone out with starting with the project.
 Simply copy the example folder from those languages and you should be able to use the script:

 - ``C#`` sample project: https://github.com/ajakubo1/CGmerger-examples/tree/main/default-csharp
 - ``python`` sample project: https://github.com/ajakubo1/CGmerger-examples/tree/main/default-python

+Please - share your successful setup of the script by opening a PR to https://github.com/ajakubo1/CGmerger-examples/

 ## How to use it automatically with IDE?